rzzllzz/PyBer_Analysis/README.md

 ## Overview of the analysis:

-The purpose of the new analysis is to summarize and understand the demand for ride-sharing in each city type and how ride-sharing usage affects the price of fares.
+The purpose of the new analysis is to summarize and understand the demand for ride-sharing in urban, suburban, and rural cities, as well as how ride-sharing usage affects the price of fares.

 ## Results: